-Cash sickness benefits: The insured must have at least eight weeks of contributions in the last 22 weeks.
+Cash sickness benefits: Must have at least eight weeks of contributions in the last 22 weeks.
 Insured persons with at least eight weeks of contributions in the last 22 weeks who become unemployed are covered for 14 weeks after employment ceases.